Specialized Training Program

 Hands on Training

-Hands on training in SAP (FI &HR) and Audit Command Language (ACL) is conducted for the Probationary Officers.
+Hands on training in SAP (FI &HR) and Audit Command Language (ACL) is conducted for the Probationary Officers followed by the evaluation of their proficiency.

 Discipline

 All Probationary Officers are required to be seated 5 minutes before the arrival of the teacher.
-Probationary Officers must wear name tags during the class hours.
-Mobile phones are not allowed in class.
-All Probationary Officers must follow seating plan laid out for them and must not leave the class room during the session without permission.
+Use of mobile phone is not allowed in class.
+All Probationary Officers must follow seating plan laid out for them and must not leave the lecture theatre during the session without permission.
 If a Probationary Officer requires to see a faculty member, he/she must do so either during tea time or after the last class.
 Dress code must be followed when attending classes, as below:

 Internal Evaluation

 Specialized Training Program (STP) is quite intensive and is conducted under the vigilant and observant eyes of the Dean, Director Probationers and the Rector.
 Almost 100% attendance is mandatory unless authorized leave is granted.
-Special effort is made to assess the Probationary Officers from various angles.
+Special effort is made to assess the work and conduct of the Probationary Officers from various angles.
 Performance in academic subjects is just one part of the evaluation.
 Due importance is also given to the overall behavior of the Probationary Officers.
-While making an overall assessment, answers to the following questions are sought:
+While making an overall assessment, pen picture is drawn adverting to the following traits and credentials:

 1. Is the probationer amenable to discipline?